ziritrion/ml-zoomcamp/notes/10_kubernetes.md

 This code is just a convenience to tag each prediction value to the class they belong to.

+Incidentally, this Jupyter Notebook code will be the basis for our gateway Flask app.

 # Creating a pre-processing service

+Remember that you can export a Jupyter Notebook to a Python script with the following command:

+    jupyter nbconvert --to script notebook.ipynb

+This command will output a `.py` file with the same name as the notebook.

+We can rename the script to `gateway.py`, clean it up, organize the code in methods and add a `if __name__ == '__main__'` statement in order to convert the script to a Flask app.

+>Note: a Flask cheatsheet is available [in this link](https://gist.github.com/ziritrion/9b80e47956adc0f20ecce209d494cd0a)

+There is one issue: in the notebook we defined the following function:

+    def np_to_protobuf(data):
+        return tf.make_tensor_proto(data, shape=data.shape)

+The `make_tensor_proto()` method is a TensorFlow method and TensorFlow is a huge library about 2GB in size.
+A smaller `tensorflow-cpu` library exists but it still is over 400MB in size.

+Since we only need to use that particular method, we can instead make use of a separate [`tensorflow-protobuf`](https://github.com/alexeygrigorev/tensorflow-protobuf) package which is available on pip.

+    !pip install tensorflow-protobuf==2.7.0

+The [GitHub page for `tensorflow-protobuf`](https://github.com/alexeygrigorev/tensorflow-protobuf) contains info on how to replace the `make_tensor_proto()` method.

+Since the additional code is wordy, it would be convenient to define the `np_to_protobuf()` method on a separate `proto.py` script and then import it to the gateway app with `from proto import np_to_protobuf`.

 # Running everything locally with Docker-compose